Program dates: July 7, 2014 - August 2, 2014

 About Literary Journalism

-Literary Journalism offers eight established writers of non-fiction an opportunity to develop a major essay, memoir, or feature piece.
+Literary Journalism offers eight established writers of non-fiction an opportunity to develop a major essay, memoir, or feature piece for a $2,000 commission.
 A month-long residency in one of The Banff Centre's Leighton Artists' Colony studios enables writers to work on their manuscripts during individual consultations with faculty and during round-table discussions.
 Participants are able to advance their professional development through work with the program chair, experienced and exacting faculty editors, and through interaction with each other, invited guest speakers, and artists from other fields.
+Writers accepted onto the program who have applied for financial assistance will receive an award to cover the full program fees for this program.
+More information about the commission can be found on the Details page.

 Applicants are usually accomplished journalists and writers who have been published in national or international magazines, newspapers, anthologies, or literary journals.
 However, writers with less experience have also been accepted to the program based on merit.
 By placing writers in a situation designed to challenge and stimulate their creativity, the program encourages the exploration of new ideas in journalism and experimentation with writing a piece that might otherwise be difficult to complete.
 For examples of articles written by past program participants, please consult the following anthologies published by the Banff Centre Press: Why are you Telling me This?
 Eleven Acts of Intimate Journalism in 1997, Taking Risks: Literary Journalism from the Edge in 1998, and To Arrive Where You Are in 2000.
 Also see Cabin Fever: The Best New Canadian Non-fiction, published by Thomas Allen Publishers in cooperation with The Banff Centre.